 One of the main causes of refrigerant leaks is a defective connection.
-For LG HVAC systems, the installer needs to know how perform both flared and brazed connections successfully.
+For LG HVAC systems, the installer needs to know how perform flared connections successfully.

 - During installation, it is imperative to keep the piping system free of contaminants and debris such as copper burrs, slag, or carbon dust. - O Do not use kinked pipe caused by excessive bending in one specific area on its length.